Justin Turner Player Props: Red Sox vs. Giants

-Justin Turner -- 0-for-4 in his most recent game -- will be in action for the Boston Red Sox against the San Francisco Giants, with Ryan Walker on the hill, on July 29 at 7:15 PM ET.
+On Sunday, Justin Turner (.263 batting average in his past 10 games, with four doubles, two home runs, three walks and 12 RBI) and the Boston Red Sox face the San Francisco Giants, whose starting pitcher will be Scott Alexander.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Giants.
+In his last game, he racked up two hits (going 2-for-4 with a double and two RBI) against the Giants.

 Justin Turner Game Info & Props vs. the Giants